Uzeničky: Administrative division

+Etymology

+The name is a diminutive of Uzenice, which is a neighbouring village.

 Geography

 Uzeničky is located about 25 km north of Strakonice and 48 km southeast of Plzeň.
 It lies mostly in the Benešov Uplands, only the southwestern part of the municipal territory with the village of Černívsko lies in the Blatná Uplands.
 The highest point is the hill Chlumák at 549 km above sea level.
 The territory is rich in fishponds.

 History

 The first written mention of Uzeničky is from 1260, when there was a fortress.

 Transport

 There are no railways or major roads passing through the municipality.